Gun (video game)

-Gun is a 2005 Western-themed action-adventure video game developed by Neversoft and published by Activision for the PlayStation 2, Xbox, GameCube, Microsoft Windows, and Xbox 360 as a launch title.
-The PlayStation Portable version was released a year later under the title Gun: Showdown, this version features new side-missions, a multiplayer mode, and other additions that were not available in the console versions.
+Gun is a 2005 Western-themed action-adventure video game developed by Neversoft and published by Activision for the PlayStation 2, Xbox, GameCube, Windows, and Xbox 360 as a launch title.
+The PlayStation Portable (PSP) version was released a year later under the title Gun: Showdown, this version features new side-missions, a multiplayer mode, and other additions that were not available in the console versions.
 The Xbox version had online support through the "Live Aware" feature.
 Gun is now supported on Insignia, a revival server for original Xbox games.

 During its first month, the game sold 225,000 copies across the four console systems for which it was initially released.
 The game had sold over 1.4 million units in the United States as of October 2008.
-It was well received by game critics and won several awards, including GameSpy's Xbox 360 Action Game of the Year.
+It was well received by game critics and won several awards, including GameSpys Xbox 360 Action Game of the Year.

 Gameplay

 Gunfights are an important feature of the game, with enemies ranging from outlaws to wild animals.

-Gun features an action role-playing game environment, including side-missions that add to the story.
+Gun features an action role-playing game set in an open world environment, including side-missions that add to the story.
 Players control the protagonist, Colton White, from a third-person perspective.
 Side-missions improve the player stats.
 Players can purchase upgrades using money obtained from these optional activities and by mining gold veins.

 While traveling from town to town, bandit attacks are frequent and players must either escape or defend themselves.
 Players can hunt and kill various animals like buffalo, wild horses, and even stray dogs and farm animals.
 The player can also cause mayhem within communities, but can attract attention from lawmakers and other gunslingers by doing so.
-They act as gunslingers protecting righteousness or seek reputation as they face resistance fighters, local lawmen, renegade soldiers and vengeful Apaches and Blackfoot.
+They act as gunslingers protecting righteousness or seek reputation as they face resistance fighters, local lawmen, renegade soldiers and vengeful Apache and Blackfoot Confederacy groups.
 A Town Patience meter goes down every time a civilian is killed.
 Once the patience meter reaches zero, a showdown ensues between the player and the locals.

 Several minigames are included in Gun.
 As the player progresses through the game, they can choose to complete side missions, including poker tournaments, cattle herding, law enforcement, time trials and bounty hunting.